How To Uninstall Apps on Android TV – Even System Apps!

 Click OK to continue.

-The screen will briefly flash white while it’s uninstalling the app.
-Once finished, you’ll be taken back to the Settings menu and the app will no longer appear in the list.
+Once finished, you’ll be returned to the Settings menu, and the app will no longer appear in the list.

 How to Disable Preinstalled Apps on Android TV

-Some preinstalled and system Android TV apps don’t have the option to uninstall them.
+Some preinstalled, and system Android TV apps don’t have the option to uninstall them.
 Instead, you’ll see the option to disable it.

-Disabled apps will still take up space on your device, but they won’t run in the background and consume your system resources.
-In most cases, it’s fine to just disable them, without going through the process in the next section to actually uninstall them.
+Disabled apps will still take up space on your device but won’t run in the background and consume your system resources.

 To start, click on the app to go to its detail page.

-As you can see, there are a few new options,.
-You can uninstall the updates or disable the app entirely.
 Uninstalling the updates restores the version that came with the device initially.

 There are only a couple of reasons why I disable an app.

-Usually it’s because the app introduced a new feature (like more ads) that I don’t like or if it started causing an error.
+Usually, it’s because the app introduced a new feature (like more ads) that I don’t like or if it started causing an error.

 If you choose to uninstall the updates, the size of the app goes way down.
-In this case, Netflix dropped from 24.55 MB down to 32.77 kB.
+In this case, Netflix dropped from 24.55 MB down to 32.77 KB.

-For that reason, I always uninstall updates on an app that I’m going to disable.
 If I’m not going to use it, I want it to take up as little space as possible.

 Next, click on Disable to disable the app.